Your CPA Files What You Give Them

 Done right, not sketchy

 Upload last year's return and we'll read it for you.
-Not to file it—to find the things worth asking your CPA about.
-The stuff that's easy to miss when you're just trying to get it done by April 15th.
+Not to file it.
+We look for the things worth asking your CPA about, including the stuff that's easy to miss when you're trying to get it done by April 15th.

 Step 01

-Drop in your 1040, K-1s, business returns—whatever you've got.
+Drop in your 1040, K-1s, and business returns.
 Encrypted, never shared, never sold.
 We're not in the data business.

 Step 02